AlessandroRuggiero/script-launcher/README.md

 Click the `Delete` button on the script's settings you want to delete

 ### Launching a script

-Click the scipt icon on the bottom bar of the obsydian app.
+Click the scipt icon on the bottom bar of the Obsidian app.
 If the script does not show up as an icon go in the settings and select `Show on bottom bar`

+You can also run the script using the `Run script` Obsidian command, you will be prompted with a list of scripts with a searchbar, selecting a script will run it.

-The output of the script will be shown as notices in the Obsydian app
+The output of the script will be shown as notices in the Obsidian app

 ## Examples